Alcampopiano/OpenQuestion/CONTRIBUTING.md

 ### Commiting new code to OpenQuestion

+1. Create an issue on GitHub to discuss the changes before you start working on a pull request.

-1. Create a new local branch and commit changes to your remote branch:
+2. Create a new local branch, commit changes to your local branch and push those changes to your github fork:

     ```
     $ git checkout -b <branch-name>